edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughDeviceService.md

 # Register your device service

-Once the reference information is established by the device service in core data and meta data, the device service can register or define itself in EdgeX.
+Once the reference information is established by the device service in core data and core metadata, the device service can register or define itself in EdgeX.
 That is, it can proclaim to EdgeX that "I have arrived and am functional."